bbauska/front-end-web-ui/README.md

 In this exercise, we continued our review of responsive design and the Bootstrap grid system.
 We also learnt how to customize using our own CSS classes.

-## Responsive Design and Bootstrap Grid System: Additional Resources
+<h3>Responsive Design and Bootstrap Grid System: Additional Resources</h3>

 ### <b>PDFs of Presentations</b>